artefactual-labs/a3m/README.md

 Enduro uses object storage (S3) to share transfers with a3m activity workers.
 Tasks are dispatched via an intermediate persistent queue that a3m polls.

     docker run --rm --env="A3M_CADENCE_SERVER=127.0.0.1:12345" docker.pkg.github.com/artefactual-labs/a3m/a3m:main --mode="enduro"

+If you use PyPI, install with:

+    pip install a3m[enduro]

 </details>